The Burness-Giudici Conjecture on Primitive Groups with Socle PSU(3,q): Introduction

 A {\em base} for a finite permutation group $G$ on a set $\Omega$ is a subset $\Delta\subset \Omega$ whose pointwise stabilizer $G_{(\Del)}$ is trivial.
 This concept is a natural generalization of basis for vector spaces.
 The {\em base size} $b(G)$ of $G$ is the minimal cardinality $|\Delta|$, where $\Del$ goes over all bases for $G$, while a base $\Delta '$ with $|\Delta '|=b(G)$ is called a {\em base size set}.
 With a history dating to the 19th century, these concepts remain vital to contemporary algebra and combinatorics; see \cite{Bailey-Cameron,LS} and \cite[$\S5$]{B} for overviews and \cite{G,S} for applications.

-Let $G\leq \Sym(\Omega)$ and $\Delta$ a base for $G$.
-If $x,y\in G$, then $\alpha^x=\alpha^y$ for all $\a\in\Delta$ if and only if $x=y$.
-This implies that each group element is uniquely determined by its action on a base $\Delta$.
-In particular, if $\Omega$ is finite, then $|G|\leq |\Omega|^{b(G)}$.
-The problem of bounding $|G|$ in terms of $|\Omega|$, which attracted significant interest in the 19th century, motivated early investigations of bases.
-In 1992, Blaha \cite{Ba} proved that determining whether or not $G$ has a base size at most a given constant is an NP-complete problem.
-Having established the O'Nan-Scott theorem, which characterizes finite primitive groups through the structure and action of their socle, there has been a surge of research into the base sizes of primitive permutation groups.
-This surge was catalyzed by the resolution of several highly influential conjectures by Babai, Cameron, Kantor, and Pyber from the 1990s, spurring new research directions as evidenced by \cite{BGS1,BGS2,BLS,BBW,DHM,Fawcett1,Fawcett2,Ha,H,S1}.

 Primitive permutation groups with a base of size $1$ are cyclic groups $\ZZ_p$, which makes the family of finite primitive groups with a base of size 2 particularly significant due to their notably small base.
 Saxl's ``base-two programme", which aims to classify finite primitive permutation groups with base size $2$, has inspired a great deal of research.
 To study the bases of permutation groups $G$ with $b(G)=2$, Burness and Giudici \cite{BG} introduced the {\em Saxl graph}, which is defined in terms of these groups.
 Let $G$ be a permutation group on $\Omega$ with $b(G)=2$.
 The vertex set of a Saxl graph $\Sigma(G)$ (denoted by $\Sigma$, simply) of $G$ is just $\Omega$, while two vertices are adjacent if and only if they form a base.
-Clearly, if $G$ is a transitive permutation group, then the Saxl graph graph $\Sigma(G)$ is vertex-transitive.
-Moreover, if $G$ is primitive, then $\Sigma(G)$ is connected, but the converse is not true.
-In \cite{BG}, the authors discussed the valency, connectivity, hamiltonicity and the independence number of $\Sigma(G)$, and proposed the following conjecture. -10pt \begin{conj}{\rm \cite{BG}} Let $G$ be a finite primitive permutation group with $b(G)=2$.
-Then every two vertices in $\Sigma(G)$ have a common neighbour. \end{conj} -5pt
+In \cite{BG}, the authors discussed the valency, connectivity, hamiltonicity and the independence number of $\Sigma(G)$, and proposed the following conjecture. -10pt \begin{conj}$($BG-Conjecture$)$ If $G$ is a finite primitive permutation group with $b(G)=2$, then every pair of vertices in its Saxl graph $\Sigma(G)$ has a common neighbor. \end{conj} -5pt

-From now on, we assume that $G\leq \Sym(\O)$ acts transitively on $\O$.
-Fixing a point $\alpha\in \Omega$, we call the orbits of $G_\a$ the {\em suborbits} of $G$ relative to $\a$; the trivial suborbit is $\{\a\}$ itself.
-Now $\{\alpha,\beta\}$ is a base for $G$ with $b(G)=2$ if and only if $G_{\alpha}$ acts regularly on the suborbit containing $\b$.
-It follows that the neighborhood $\si_1(\a)$ of $\alpha$ in $\Sigma(G)$ is the union $\G$ of all regular suborbits of $G$ relative to $\a$.
-Consequently, Conjecture~\ref{BG} can be restated in terms of $\Gamma$ as follows, which we refer to as the BG-Conjecture. \begin{conj}$($BG-Conjecture$)$ Every finite primitive permutation group $G$ with $b(G)=2$ has the property that $\G\cap \G^g\ne \emptyset$ for any $g\in G$, where $\G$ is the union of all regular suborbits of $G$ relative to a point $\a$. \end{conj} -5pt